charon/charon/README.md

   to be a different entity from developers of apps
 * [Gluu](https://gluu.org) – open source identity infrastructure, seems to be pretty extensive and can support impersonation, but not multiple user identities
 * [Apple ID SSO](https://support.apple.com/guide/deployment/intro-to-single-sign-on-depfdbf18f55/web) – a closed source and centralized SSO service which does enable users to hide their e-mail address from apps by proxying them
+* [GoTrue](https://github.com/netlify/gotrue) – small service for handling user registration and authentication, very low level and without user interface
+* [Casdoor](https://casdoor.org/) – open source authentication service combinings users, organizations and applications in a similar this project does, but does not enable users to control their identity exposed to apps